I'll make this really easy. Whichever camera you can afford, is the right one.

 Regrettably, unless you move your head unnaturally close to either Retina screen, your eyes are simply incapable of resolving these resolutions due to the limitation of human acuity.

 Look at the chart (Click to enlarge).
 To "benefit" from Apple's Retina display resolution, one needs to sit with one's head about 15 inches (40 cm) from the screen (A).
 That's rather uncomfortable.

-Meanwhile, Toshiba were the first to offer a 4K laptop, the Satellite P50t 4K Ultra HD which it claims, offers four times the resolution of standard HD (1080p) laptops.
-Its 15.6" model has a 16:9 ratio screen measuring 13.6 inch x 7.6 inch (3,840 pixels x 2,160).
+Toshiba were the first to offer a 4K laptop, the Satellite P50t 4K Ultra HD which at the time, they claimed it offered four times the resolution of standard HD (1080p) laptops.
+Its 15.6" model had a 16:9 ratio screen measuring 13.6 inch x 7.6 inch (3,840 pixels x 2,160).
 And thus the resolution on the long side is 282 dpi & on the short side, 284 dpi.
 It's just a shame if not a waste of money that even with 20/20 vision, our eyes can't resolve these resolutions.

 So, at normal viewing distances (about 30 inches), my feeble 1,600 x 900 pixel, 1.4 MP laptop screen (B) looks just as sharp as Apple's 5.2 MP screen or even Toshiba's 8.3 MP 4K screen.
 Sure, their screens have a broader colour gamut, display more saturated colours, make blacks look punchier, blah, blah, but to me, they still don't look any sharper.
 But hey, if you really like the look, go & spend the extra money.
 Just know that to get any resolution benefit from these high definition screens, you'll have to sit with your chin resting on the edge of the keyboard.